Pavel-Loban/Toys/README.md

 ## Main page: description and contacts of the organization.

-##Catalog page: all products, sorting products by cost and alphabetically, search by product name, selecting the quantity of goods and adding to the cart, scrolling to the top of the page, pop-up modal help window, data is saved in localstorage.
+##C atalog page: all products, sorting products by cost and alphabetically, search by product name, selecting the quantity of goods and adding to the cart, scrolling to the top of the page, pop-up modal help window, data is saved in localstorage.

-##Product page: product description, product reviews, product images, image magnification (parallax effect)
+## Product page: product description, product reviews, product images, image magnification (parallax effect)

-##Cart page: displays selected items, item quantity change, item deletion, checkout, form validation and submission.
+## Cart page: displays selected items, item quantity change, item deletion, checkout, form validation and submission.